Meta-learning enhanced adaptive robot control strategy for automated PCB assembly

-\begin{proof} The characteristic function of a multidimensional random variable is defined as the Fourier transform of its joint probability density function (PDF).
-Let's denote the multidimensional random variable as \(\mathbf{X} = (X_1, X_2, \ldots, X_n)\), where \(n\) is the number of dimensions.The characteristic function of \(\mathbf{X}\), denoted as \(\phi(\mathbf{t})\), is defined as:
+{\bf Proof.} The characteristic function of a multidimensional random variable is defined as the Fourier transform of its joint probability density function (PDF).
+Let us denote the multidimensional random variable as $\mathbf{X}=\left(X_{1}, X_{2}, \ldots, X_{n}\right)$, where $n$ is the number of dimensions.
+The characteristic function of $\mathbf{X}$, denoted as $\phi(\mathbf{t})$, is defined as: